ShakibaMirbagheri/mcp-postgres-wrapper/README.md

 agent = MCPAgent(llm=llm, client=client)

 # Use it
-result = agent.run("Show me all employees in the Engineering department")
+result = agent.run("Show me all tables in the database")
 ```

 ### Important Note on LLM Selection